oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.0
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.1
--- Description: This version corrects the user_roles policy to ensure -- the get_my_role() function does not cause errors for anon users on -- public pages, which was preventing app_settings from being read.
+-- Description: This version corrects the user_roles policy to allow -- public read access, which is necessary for the get_my_role() function -- to execute without error for anonymous users on public pages.
 -- ==================================================================

 -- ==================================================================